foggerty/thebook/Chapters/NotesAndReferences.md

 could in fact make the steel brittle.

 1358The reading of A!
 (32a, line 6) is at-ta'álig ash-shVf (V2y.
-None of our MSS offers a reading that is really
+None of our manuscripts offers a reading that is really

 intelligible to us, We conjecture ta‘dlig (or, less probably, ta‘alif) a5-5uft (or, as-sift) ‘appendages (or, "encasings")